 Preheat oven to 340F.

-Roll chilled dough balls in granulated sugar.
+Roll chilled dough balls in sugar.
+Place on parchment-lined sheets.

 Bake 13-15 minutes, rotating halfway.

-Cool completely on baking sheet.
+Cool completely on baking sheets.

 Whisk powdered sugar, maple syrup, and boiling water.